 National Health Interview Survey

 The National Health Interview Survey (NHIS) is conducted by the National Center for Health Statistics (NCHS).
 NHIS monitors the health of the U.S. population by collecting and analyzing data on a broad range of topics.
 NHIS is a continuing nationwide sample survey of the civilian noninstitutionalized population in the U.S., excluding patients in long-term care facilities, persons on active duty with the Armed Forces, prisoners, and U.S. nationals living in foreign countries.
 Data are collected through personal household interviews by trained interviewers.
-Before 1997, a paper-and-pencil questionnaire format was used.
+Prior to 1997, a paper-and-pencil questionnaire format was used.
 From 1997 onward, computer-assisted personal interviewing (CAPI) was used.
 Interviewers obtain information on personal and demographic characteristics, including race and ethnicity, through self-reports or reports by a member of the household.
-Interviewers also collect data on illnesses, injuries, impairments, chronic conditions, disability, utilization of health services, and other health topics.
+Interviewers also collect data on illnesses, injuries, impairments, chronic conditions, activity limitation caused by chronic conditions, utilization of health services, and other health topics.
 Each year, the survey is reviewed, and special topics are added or deleted.
 For most health topics, the survey collects data for an entire year.

 National Center for Health Statistics.
-(2022).
-Survey Description, National Health Interview Survey, 2021. https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Dataset_Documentation/NHIS/2021/srvydesc-508.pdf.
+(2020).
+Survey Description, National Health Interview Survey, 2019. https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Dataset_Documentation/NHIS/2019/srvydesc-508.pdf.

 National Center for Health Statistics.
 (2021, September 30).
-What's different about the 2020 NHIS Data? https://www.cdc.gov/nchs/nhis/2020nhisdata.htm.
+What's different about the 2020 NHIS Data?

 National Center for Health Statistics.
 (2020, October 6).
 2019 Questionnaire Redesign.
-National Health Interview Survey. https://www.cdc.gov/nchs/nhis/2019_quest_redesign.htm.
+National Health Interview Survey. https://www.cdc.gov/nchs/nhis/about/2019-questionnaire-redesign.html.

-Information about NHIS is available online at https://www.cdc.gov/nchs/nhis.htm.
+Information about NHIS is available online at: https://www.cdc.gov/nchs/nhis.htm.

 For health data for children, see: